wordofwarning/wordofwarning.org/current/2017-autumnwinter/index.md

 ---

 # CONFIGURATION
-layout: 2017-springsummer
+layout: 2017-autumnwinter
 rootpath: "../../"
 is_index: true
-season: "S/S 2017"
+season: "A/W 2017"

 ---
-*From the [very edges of deception](/current/2017-worksahead/cassani) to the [comfort blanket of the home-cooked](/current/2017-worksahead/paul); [outer space to inner turmoil](/current/2017-worksahead/kunda); [corporeal virtuosity](/current/2017-turn) to [capital vengeance](/current/2017-springsummer/ridings) — capped off with the [ultimate red carpet event](/current/2017-springsummer/redux).
-Dress to impress…*
+*A season that sees [its oldest child come of age and earn its crust](/current/2017-emergency); a season where you choose what you want to pay.
+Tales of [displacement](/current/2017-autumnwinter/buck) and [fitting in](/current/2017-autumnwinter/bannon); of [home and what it means to belong](/current/2017-autumnwinter/2destlang); of [getting by and paying the rent](/current/2017-autumnwinter/pritchard)…*

-Brought to you by hÅb — with Contact, Dance Manchester, Manchester Dance Consortium, STUN, The Lowry, HOME — we look forward to seeing you at some or all of Spring/Summer 2017.
-If you want to check out what happened last season take a look at our [Spring 2017 archive](/archive/2017-spring), and if you came to an event please help us by taking a few minutes to fill out our <a href="http://research.audiencesurveys.org/s.asp?k=147497048277" target="_blank">online survey</a>.
+Brought to you by hÅb — with The Lowry, Z-arts, STUN, Divergency, The Guinness Partnership — we look forward to seeing you at some or all of Autumn/Winter 2017.
+If you want to check out what happened last season take a look at our [Spring/Summer 2017 archive](/archive/2017-springsummer), and if you came to an event please help us by taking a few minutes to fill out our <a href="http://research.audiencesurveys.org/s.asp?k=147497048277" target="_blank">online survey</a>.

 #### What is Word of Warning + where did it come from?
 >*Consistently refreshing and surprising, no season is ever the same…*